exaion-edf/systemd-netns-helper/README.md

 The output will show all the PIDs that have been wrapped.

+### Metrics monitoring

+A collector for prometheus-node-exporter is included.
+To use it, start and enable the service named `promehteus-netns-collector@myservice.service`

+It will gather network metrics every 5 seconds and provide them to the node exporter.

 ## What if I want to run several services on the same interface?

 Configure one service in the way we described.
 Pick the service that